 You must be open and willing to have your opinions challenged based on the evidence presented.
 Truth is available only to those who are willing to question everything they have been taught.

-Everyone reading this book will start with preconceived ideas or opinions of what certain passages of Scripture mean.
-Some may be correct and others may not be correct.
+Everyone reading this book will start with preconceived ideas or opinions of what specific passages of Scripture mean.
+Some may be correct, and others may not be correct.
 Those of you who do not have this problem are fortunate.
 Yahushua said in Luke 5:36-39: "No man puts a piece of a new garment upon an old; if otherwise, then both the new makes a rent, and the piece that was taken out of the new agrees not with the old.
 And no man puts new wine into old bottles: else the new wine will burst the bottles, and be spilled, and the bottles shall perish.
 But new wine must be put into new bottles; and both are preserved.
-No man also having drunk old wine straightway desires new: for he saith, The old is better" (emphasis added).
-This is why Yahushua in choosing His disciples did not choose those who had been trained in the theological schools of His time for they would have many preconceived ideas which would have had to be set aside in order to learn the correct meaning that had been clouded over by those ideas.
+No man also having drunk old wine straightway desires new: for he says, The old is better" (emphasis added).
+This is why Yahushua in choosing His disciples did not select those who had been trained in the theological schools of His time.
+They would have had many preconceived ideas which would have had to be set aside to learn the correct meaning that had been clouded over by those false ideas.
 He chose humble, common men to become His disciples because they had not been "preprogrammed" in erroneous beliefs.
-Most who have attended a theological school will have difficulty with what this book is saying because what is expressed in this book is not taught in any theological institution of our day and for the very reasons mentioned in the above parable.
-The views of this book do not agree with what they have been taught.
+Most who have attended a theological school will have difficulty with what this book is saying.
+What is brought out in this book is not taught in any religious institution of our day and for the very reasons mentioned in the above parable.
+The views of this book will not agree with what they have been taught in the past.

 The parable tells us that a "new piece of garment" (new understanding of truth) "agrees not with the old" (the old way you have understood a passage of Scripture in the past).
-When a piece of new material that has not been washed, is washed while attached to an old garment, it will shrink and then tear the old garment it is sown onto.
+When a piece of new material that has not been washed, is washed while attached to an old garment, it will shrink and then tear the old garment it is sewn onto.
 And "new wine" (new understanding) cannot be put into an "old bottle" (someone who clings to an old understanding).
 If you put the new wine into the old bottles, they will burst "and be spilled, and the bottles shall perish."

-We must become new bottles if we are not going to perish so we can receive "new wine" (new understanding).
-But when we have tasted of the old (teachings), we think that they are "better" than what Elohim is trying to show us, and we do not desire the "new," which is a lamentable fact.
+We must be willing to become new bottles if we are not going to perish so we can receive "new wine" (new understanding).
+Because we have tasted of the old (teachings), we think that they are "better" than what Elohim is trying to show us, and we do not desire the "new," which is a lamentable fact.
 It is like when a child's favorite blanket is taken away.
 The child has become so attached to the old tattered blanket that he will create quite a fuss when you try to replace it with a new one.
 So it is with those who do not like to have their preconceived ideas challenged by something they do not understand at the time.
-But if the individual is honest in heart and will allow the opportunity for something to challenge his or her thinking they will be greatly blessed.
+But if the individual is honest in heart and will allow the opportunity for something to test his or her thinking, they will be greatly blessed.
 Our minds need to expand into areas we have never allowed ourselves to be exposed to in the past.

 My position is defined in Ezekiel 33:2-9, 11.
 "Son of man [me] speak to the children of thy people [not just to the children of the nation of Israel but to all the world (Jeremiah 1:5)], and say unto them, When I bring the sword upon a land, if the people of the land take a man of their coasts, and set him for their watchman: if when he sees the sword come upon the land, he blow the trumpet [there are seven trumpets pictured in the book of Revelation that are about to sound], and warn the people; then whosoever hears the sound of the trumpet, and taketh not warning; if the sword come, and take him away, his blood shall be upon his own head.
 He heard the sound of the trumpet, and took not warning; his blood shall be upon him.
 But he that taketh warning shall deliver his soul.
 But if the watchman see the sword come, and blow not the trumpet, and the people be not warned; if the sword come, and take any person from among them, he is taken away in his iniquity; but his blood will I require at the watchman's hand.
 So thou, O son of man, I have set thee a watchman unto the house of Israel [actually the entire world]; therefore thou shalt hear the word at My mouth, and warn them from Me.
 When I say unto the wicked, O wicked man, thou shalt surely die; if thou dost not speak to warn the wicked from his way, that wicked man shall die in his iniquity; but his blood will I require at thine hand.
 Nevertheless, if thou warn the wicked of his way to turn from it; if he do not turn from his way, he shall die in his iniquity; but thou hast delivered thy soul . . .
-Say unto them, As I live, saith Yahuwah Elohim, I have no pleasure in the death of the wicked; but that the wicked turn from his way and live: turn ye, turn ye from your evil ways; for why will ye die, O house of Israel [or anyone living on earth]" (emphasis added).
+Say unto them, As I live, saith Yahuwah Elohim, I have no pleasure in the death of the wicked; but that the wicked turn from his way and live: turn you, turn you from your evil ways; for why will you die, O house of Israel [or anyone living on the earth]" (emphasis added).

-It has been a great honor coming to understand the prophecies of Daniel and Revelation, but the burden it places on an individual is very great.
+It has been a great honor coming to understand the prophecies of Daniel and Revelation, but the burden it places upon an individual is very significant.
 Eternal destinies may be determined by the reception or rejection of the message contained.
-It may seem to some of you that I am a bit presumptuous and maybe even a bit proud and conceited, but I assure you I am not.
+It may seem to some of you that I am a bit presumptuous and maybe even a bit proud and arrogant, but I assure you I am not.
 From what we are told in Revelation 10:9-11, the individuals that relate what they discover from their studies of the prophecies will have a very bitter experience to go through.
-I am naturally of a timid nature and not naturally outgoing.
+I am naturally timid and not naturally outgoing.
 I do not like conflict, but yet what I have written is very controversial in that it challenges and confronts the beliefs and practices of this world.
 But someone must Go, Tell the World of Their Danger!
-For their blood will I (Yauwah) require at thy hand if you do not warn them of their danger.
+For their blood will I (Yahuwah) require at your hand if you do not warn them of their danger.

 "Howbeit when He, the Spirit of truth, is come, He will guide you into all truth: for He shall not speak of Himself; but whatsoever He shall hear, that shall He speak: and He will show you things to come" (John 16:13).

-I leave you with these thoughts from the Pilgrim fathers as they were ready to depart for the "New World."
+I leave you with these thoughts from the Pilgrim Fathers as they were ready to depart for the "New World."
 "When first constrained to separate from the English Church, the Puritans had joined themselves together by a solemn covenant, as the Lord's free people, ‘to walk together in all His ways made known or to be made known to them.' – J. Brown, The Pilgrim Fathers, page 74.
 Here was the true spirit of reform, the vital principle of Protestantism.
 It was with this purpose that the Pilgrims departed from Holland to find a home in the New World.
-John Robinson, their pastor, who was providentially prevented from accompanying them, in his farewell address to the exiles said:
+John Robinson, their pastor, who was providentially prevented from accompanying them, in his farewell address to the exiles, said:

 "‘Brethren, we are now erelong to part asunder, and the Lord knows whether I shall ever live to see your faces more.
 But whether the Lord hath appointed it or not, I charge you before God and His blessed angels to follow me no farther than I have followed Christ.
 If God should reveal anything to you by any other instrument of His, be as ready to receive it as ever you were to receive any truth of my ministry; for I am confident the Lord hath more truth and light yet to break forth out of His holy word.' – Martyn, vol. 5, p.
 70.